Here it is! My Tokyo Ultimate Travel Guide, to help you plan your first time in Tokyo

 Where to go ->

 JR Pass does work on some inter-city line bus and night bus.
-However now if you don’t want to get a JR Pass.
-Instead of paying a Shinkansen ticket you can take the numerous highway buses for your journey.
+However now if you don’t want to get a JR Pass, instead of paying an expensive Shinkansen ticket, you can take the numerous highway buses for your journey.

-With Willer bus, you can get also get a Japan Bus Pass cheaper and valid longer than a JR Pass.
+With Willer bus, you can get also get a Japan Bus Pass cheaper with a validity more extendable than a JR Pass.

 Where To Stay in Tokyo for the first time ->

-Those three areas are great, they’re friendly and really convenient to get around Tokyo, especially for Ikebukuro and Meguro as they are on the Yamanote Line.
+Those three areas are fantastic; they’re friendly and convenient to get around Tokyo, especially for Ikebukuro and Meguro as they are on the Yamanote Line.

-Transportations in Tokyo are AWESOME, however, they can get expensive really fast and add to your budget a crazy amount.
-That’s why I think if you’re in Tokyo solely to explore Tokyo the closer to the Yamanote Line the better if you solely plan on visiting Tokyo and its main spot.
+Transportations in Tokyo are AWESOME; however, they can get expensive fast and add to your budget a crazy amount.
+That’s why I think if you’re in Tokyo solely to explore Tokyo the closer to the Yamanote Line the better if you exclusively plan on visiting Tokyo and its central spots.